 Finally, if a customer is truly belligerent or making unreasonable demands, make sure they understand it’s ok to escalate the call to a manager.
 Some customers need solutions that fall outside of a call center rep's area of expertise and that should be supported.

 Whether you’ve got a bustling call center or a team of call center reps working remotely, the proper training improves skills and makes your staff feel valued.
 Arming your team with the skills and training they need, and presenting them with incentives and opportunities for advancement, can help you build a team that has your brand’s back.
 HSI offers a wide variety of off-the-shelf call center training, soft skills, and sales training modules that can be accessed anywhere.
-Sign up for a free trial to watch all of our call center training courses.
+Request a free trial to watch all of our call center training courses.

 - Customer Service Training for the Modern Team